Glen Rix is a writer who enjoys researching the local history of her hometown in Nottinghamshire, England.

-The History of Mothering Sunday AKA Mother's Day
+The History of Mothering Sunday in the Catholic Church

-The return to the Mother Church inevitably meant that it was a time when families were reunited.
-Since this day was a release from the Lent Fast, during which no rich foods were allowed, it became a tradition for a Simnel cake to be baked for eating with the reunited family.
+The return visit to the Mother Church inevitably meant that it was a time when families were reunited.
+Since the day was a temporary release from the Lent Fast, during which no rich foods were allowed, it became a tradition for a Simnel cake to be baked to celebrate the family being reunited

 I'll to thee a simnel bring,